ninjudd/cake/README.md

 Cake provides default tasks for most of the things you probably do on a regular basis.

     cake help      ;; Print tasks with documentation.
-Use 'cake help TASK' for more details. cake test     ;; Run project tests.
+Use 'cake help TASK' for more details. cake deps      ;; Fetch dependencies and create pom.xml. cake clean     ;; Remove cake build artifacts. cake repl      ;; Start an interactive shell with history and tab completion. cake eval      ;; Eval the given forms in the project JVM. cake run       ;; Execute a script in the project jvm. cake test      ;; Run project tests.
-    cake compile  ;; Compile all clojure and java source files. cake deps     ;; Fetch dependencies and create pom.xml. cake jar      ;; Build a jar file containing project source and class files. cake release  ;; Release project jar to clojars. cake install  ;; Install jar to local repository. cake war      ;; Create a web archive containing project source and class files. cake uberjar  ;; Create a standalone jar containing all project dependencies. cake uberwar  ;; Create a web archive containing all project dependencies. cake repl     ;; Start an interactive shell with history and tab completion. cake eval     ;; Eval the given forms in the project JVM. cake swank    ;; Report status of swank server and start it if not running.
+    cake autotest  ;; Automatically run tests whenever your project code changes. cake compile   ;; Compile all clojure and java source files. cake jar       ;; Build a jar file containing project source and class files. cake uberjar   ;; Create a standalone jar containing all project dependencies. cake install   ;; Install jar to local repository. cake release   ;; Release project jar to clojars. cake war       ;; Create a web archive containing project source and class files. cake uberwar   ;; Create a web archive containing all project dependencies. cake swank     ;; Report status of swank server and start it if not running. cake version   ;; Print the current project name and version.

+Cake also provides several system tasks for managing the persistent JVM.

+    cake start     ;; Start cake jvm processes. cake stop      ;; Stop cake jvm processes. cake restart   ;; Restart cake jvm processes. cake reload    ;; Reload any .clj files that have changed or restart. cake ps        ;; List running cake jvm processes for all projects. cake kill      ;; Kill running cake jvm processes.
+Use -9 to force or --all for all projects.

 [Default Task Documentation](http://wiki.github.com/ninjudd/cake/default-tasks)